Learn about your human rights in relation to COVID-19

-A person who is in government-managed detention, which they are not free to leave, is defined as a person in detention under international human rights law.
-This includes prisons, police cells, Oranga Tamariki residences, intellectual disability units, acute mental health units, aged care facilities, and temporary places of detention for quarantine purposes, like hotels and campervans.
-We encourage you to call us on 0800 496 877 or contact the Independent Police Conduct Authority on 0800 503 728, Children’s Commissioner on 0800 224 453, or the Ombudsman on 0800 326 778.
+A person is in detention if the Government is holding them in a place such as a prison, police cell, Oranga Tamariki residence, intellectual disability unit, acute mental health unit, aged care facilitie, and temporary places of detention for quarantine purposes, like hotels and campervan.
+If you are concerned about a person who is detained we encourage you to call us on 0800 496 877 or contact the Independent Police Conduct Authority on 0800 503 728, Children’s Commissioner on 0800 224 453, or the Ombudsman on 0800 326 778.

 I’ve recently returned from overseas and have been placed in a hotel and told I can’t leave for the next two weeks, what rights do I still have?

-Except for limitations necessary to stop the spread of COVID19, people placed in quarantine of managed isolation under the direction of the Ministry of Health should have all the same rights as someone who is in self-isolation in their own home.
-You should still have enough nutritious food, access to hygiene facilities ability to contact your friends and family, an ability to exercise and a range of purposeful activity.
+Except for limitations needed to stop the spread of COVID19, people placed in quarantine or managed isolation by the Ministry of Health should have all the same rights as someone who is in self-isolation in their own home.
+You should still have enough nutritious food, access to hygiene facilities, ability to contact your friends and family, an ability to exercise and a range of purposeful activity.
 You are also entitled to full information about why you are being detained and how long for.
 You are still entitled to seek independent legal and medical advice.
 You are still entitled to be treated with dignity.